nithin-popuri7/19AI405FUNDAMENTALSOFARTIFICIALINTELLIGENCE/ExpNo 1/Description.md

 Now, the Stack becomes empty, which means we have visited all the nodes, and our DFS traversal ends.

 ## Algorithm:
-Step1:Construct a Graph with Nodes and Edges Step2:Depth First Search Uses Stack and Recursion Step3:Insert a START node to the STACK
+Step1:Construct a Graph with Nodes and Edges.

+Step2:Depth First Search Uses Stack and Recursion.

+Step3:Insert a START node to the STACK.

-Step4:Find its Successors Or neighbors and Check whether the node is visited or not</li>
+Step4:Find its Successors Or neighbors and Check whether the node is visited or not.

 Step5:If Not Visited, add it to the STACK.
 Else Call The Function Again Until No more nodes needs to be visited.

 ### program:
 ```
 Developed By:P.Siva Naga Nithin